Why you should optimize your ITSM ordering process

 What services are available?
 What do they do?

 Comprehensible descriptions help your customers to understand what exactly the individual services include.
 In addition, it should be clear how and where the products can be ordered.
-Set up a well-structured self-service portal, including a service catalogue tailored to your customers.
+Set up a well-structured self-service portal, including a service catalog tailored to your customers.

 Step 2: Ordering